TheEdoRan/next-safe-action/website/docs/usage-from-client/hooks/useoptimisticaction.md

 });
 ```

-2. Then, in your Server Component, you need to pass both the `addLikes` action and the current number of likes:
+2. Then, in your Server Component, you need to pass the current number of likes to the Client Component:

 ```tsx title=src/app/page.tsx
 export default function Home() {